Human-Conscious Software

 Microsoft

-Microsoft Japan trialled a 4-day work week.
+Microsoft Japan trialled a 4 day work week.
 The result: 40% productivity increase, 23% less electricity, and happier teams.
-The lesson?
-Healthier rhythms don’t reduce output; they unlock it.
-Cadence With Care means designing time with intention, not extraction.
-Better software starts with better working lives.

 GitHub